ryuji-1to/ryujito.me/public/initial-post/index.md

 ## Technical Stack

-The portfolio website is built with a simple yet effective technical stack, including:
+This website is built with a simple yet effective technical stack, including:

 - **Next.js**
 - **Tailwind CSS**